A 2-dimensional Geometry for Biological Time: Mathematical description

-We consider the surface of the cylinder $\mathcal{C}_i $ as parametrized by $t$ (the physical time) and $\theta \in [0, 2 \pi]$ (the compacified time).\\ Let's then take a further step by gradually making explicit the functional dependencies. \begin{itemize} \item The average progression with respect to $(t')$ will be represented by a function $\tau(\frac{t-t_b}{\tau_i})$. $\tau$ is a growing function due to the irreversibility of biological time, and has a decreasing derivative due to the decrease of activity during development and aging. $t_b$ is the physical time of a biological event of reference (time of fecundation for example). $\tau_i$ is a characteristic time of the biological activity of the adult: for example, the mean ``beat to beat'' interval under standardized conditions (other reference systems can be chosen such as the mean time taken to attain 98\% of adult mass, life expectancy, respiratory interval, \ldots).
-This value represents, as a function of physical time, the age of the system inasmuch this age is biologically relevant (see figure \ref{fig:sch-a}: the graph of $\tau$ lies on the $(t \times t')$) plane).
+Let's then take a further step by gradually making explicit the functional dependencies. \begin{itemize} \item The average progression with respect to $(t')$ will be represented by a function $\tau\left(\frac{t-t_b}{\tau_i}\right)$. $\tau$ is a growing function due to the irreversibility of biological time, and has a decreasing derivative due to the decrease of activity during development and aging. $t_b$ is the physical time of a biological event of reference (time of fecundation for example). $\tau_i$ is a characteristic time of the biological activity of the adult: for example, the mean ``beat to beat'' interval under standardized conditions (other reference systems can be chosen such as the mean time taken to attain \SI{98}{\percent} of adult mass, life expectancy, respiratory interval,~\dots).
+This value represents, as a function of physical time, the age of the system inasmuch this age is biologically relevant (see figure \ref{fig:sch-a}: the graph of $\tau$ lies on the $(t \times t')$ plane).
 Set then:

 \item We next consider a physical (external) rhythm of period $\tau_e$ (its pulsation is then $\omega_e=\frac{2\pi }{\tau_e}$) that affects the activity rate of the organism --- the circadian rhythm, for example, leads to $\tau_e=24$ hours.
 This produces a winding spiral or helix, $ \mathcal{C}_e$ (see figure \ref{fig:sch-b}: here we need the third dimension $(z)$ for the embedding space of our manifold).
-In the definition of $\overrightarrow{\mathfrak{G}_{\tau_i}}(t,\theta)$, $R_e$ represents the impact of this physical rhythm on biological activity:
+In the definition of $\overrightarrow{\mathfrak{G}}_{\tau_i}(t,\theta)$, $R_e$ represents the impact of this physical rhythm on biological activity:

 The term $\frac{1}{\omega_e \tau_i}$ is proportional to the number of iterations of the compacified time during one period of the physical rhythm, as such it can be considered as the temporal weight of this rhythm for an organism (mean number of heartbeat during a day, for example), it allows to understand that a year is more important for a mouse and for an elephant.
-As a consequence the radius of $ \mathcal{C}_e$ is proportional to both the impact $R_e$ of this rhythm on biological activity, and on the weight of this rhythm in terms of number of iteration of the endogenous rhythm considered during one period of the physical rhythm. \\
+As a consequence the radius of $ \mathcal{C}_e$ is proportional to both the impact $R_e$ of this rhythm on biological activity, and on the weight of this rhythm in terms of number of iteration of the endogenous rhythm considered during one period of the physical rhythm.